 - You’re essentially gliding down the hill, to the best of your abilities.

 - Every step is your attempt at fighting gravity, obstacles, slick surfaces, etc.

 - Drive your hips forward.

-- Drive each step with a high, quick heel pull.
+- Lean forward slightly and drive each step with a high, quick heel pull.

 - Turnover should be VERY high.

 - As soon as your foot hits the ground, it’s coming off of it again.